adematti/obiwan/doc/user/data_model.rst

 The catalog of sources injected into images are stored in e.g. **../obiwan/135/1351p192/randoms-1351p192.fits**.
 The column `collided` identifies collided sources, which were therefore not injected into images.
-Command line arguments to :pyobiwan:`runbrick.py` are saved in the header.
+Command line arguments to :mod:`~obiwan.runbrick` are saved in the header.